simjanos-dev/LinguaCafe/README.md

 ## Supported platforms:
 - x64, which includes most desktop computers made in the last decade.
-- Macs with Apple silicon are supported, but need to create a `.env` file, and add an environmental variable.
+- Mac users with Apple silicon must perform an additional step, see the 'Installation' section for details

 Other Armv8 devices such as Raspberry Pis 3 and newer do not work at the moment.